hanuljeon95/hanuljeon95.github.io/_posts/2019-02-14-Axiom-of-Regularity.markdown

 title:  "Axiom of Regularity ― an introduction"
 date:   2020-02-14 23:00:00 +0900
 categories: Set theory, 집합론
-hidden: true
+published: false
 ---

  Beginners of axiomatic set theory encounter a list of ten axioms of Zermelo-Fraenkel set theory (in fact, infinitely many axioms: Separation and Replacement are in fact not merely a single axiom, but a schema of axioms depending on a formula parameter, but it does not matter in this post.)
 Most of the axioms have a clear meaning: for example, Axiom of Pairing states we can find an unordered pair $\{a,b\}$ of $a$ and $b$, and Axiom of Union states we can find a union $\bigcup A$ of a set of sets $A$.
 Axiom of Choice might be a bit unclear and has a long historical debate whether this axiom should be accepted or not.
 However, we can find various applications of Axiom of Choice, and they provide a practical reason why we believe in Axiom of Choice, though there might be philosophical opposition which I will not cover.

  However, Axiom of Regularity has an unclear statement in a first glance:
 > For each set $x$, there is $y\in x$ such that $x\cap y=\varnothing$.
 Most of the readers ― especially those who have not learned axiomatic set theory ― have not seen this strange axiom.
 It has no non-trivial application to usual mathematics.
 Moreover, the usual mathematics seems like neutral to this axiom: accepting or denying the axiom does not change almost all of the usual mathematics.

  As a result, this unfortunate axiom is fallen into an abyss of oblivion as Blass mentioned in [1] by
 > (...) the axiom of regularity has suffered an even worse fate than the axiom of choice; people don't deny the axiom of regularity, they just ignore it.

 Why set theorists add such an unclear and even seems-like redundant axiom as a part of ZFC?
 This post aims to explain the reason why.

 ----